Arthur Berthelet: Stage career

 Richmond's theater patrons will bid a temporary farewell this week to Director Berthelet and his Bijou players, who have provided this city with some of the best performances seen here in years.
 The farewell production is to be a notable one, for Director Berthelet has selected "The Devil", the famous Hungarian comedy, for the closing offering, and is making every effort to insure its production's eclipsing anything he has yet offered here.

 It is of particular interest to local patrons of the theater to learn of the romance suggested by the presentation of "The Devil" here.
 Director Berthelet and Miss [Leona] Ball were in the original Savage Company, and there met for the first time.
 (Note: Arthur Berthelet and Leona Ball married in Chicago five years earlier, on January 3, 1910.
 See "Illinois, Cook County Marriages, 1871–1968", Rollette A. Berthelet and Leona Ball, January 3, 1910, Chicago, Cook County, Illinois.
 Retrieved through limited subscription to FamilySearch archives database, Salt Lake City, Utah, March 23, 2022.)
 When the company started on tour, they were the honeymooners of the organization.
 Both Mr. Berthelet and his wife will appear in their original roles in the forthcoming production of "The Devil."

 Films

 During the latter half of 1915, Berthelet began to transition professionally, moving from his career as a stage actor and as a director and manager of stock companies to working in the rapidly expanding motion picture industry.
 Essanay Studios in Chicago contracted him to direct several films, beginning with Tides That Meet, a three-reel romantic adventure set within "the unsettled conditions in Mexico".
 Released in early October 1915 and co-starring Bryant Washburn and Ann Kirk, the feature was widely promoted and popular with audiences for its "thrilling situations and hairbreadth escapes".
 Berthelet's next screen project for Essanay in 1915, another three-reeler, was Twice Into the Light.
 That melodrama starred John Lorenz and presented the story of a violinist who was born blind but ultimately found success musically and romantically after overcoming a series of physical and emotional struggles.

+Following the positive film-industry and public reactions to Berthelet's first two projects, Essanay assigned him to direct longer, more elaborate "photoplays" such as The Misleading Lady (1916), The Primitive Strain (1916), Sherlock Holmes (1916), and Vultures of Society (1916).